Why Is My AC Leaking Water?

 Your AC system actually has two drain pans.
 One pan is permanently attached to the evaporator coil; the other pan is removable and is located underneath your AC unit.

-To fix your leaky drain pan, start by turning off your AC unit and inspect your drain pans with a flashlight.
+To fix your d, start by turning off your AC unit and inspect your drain pans with a flashlight.

 If the removable drain pan underneath the AC unit is cracked, you can use a water sealant to fill in the cracks.
 However, the water sealant is a temporary fix, so you’ll want to get a replacement drain pan ASAP to prevent further water damage.